-Q: Do we need to make prior appointments before coming for consultation?
+Q: Do we need to make prior appointments before coming for a consultation?

-A: There are only a number of physicians who require prior appointment as most physicians accept walk in patients.
-Please refer to http://www.zhonghuayiyuan.com/services-2/time-schedule/ for the physician roster.
+A: Only specific physicians require prior appointments.
+Most physicians accept walk-in patients.
+Please refer to https://www.zhonghuayiyuan.com/services-2/time-schedule/ for the physicians’ roster.

-Q: How do I go about making appointment for those physicians who require it?
+Q: How do I make appointments to consult those physicians who require prior appointments?

-A: Please contact the branches where the physicians are providing consultation to make the appointment, by providing the patient’s NRIC No., Name and Contact Number.
+A: Please contact the respective branches where the physicians are stationed to make the appointment.
+The patient’s full NRIC, name, and contact number are required for appointment booking.

 Q: How much are the charges?

 A: Our charges are based on the type of consultation and treatment administered.
 Please refer to https://www.zhonghuayiyuan.com/services-2/registration-hour-charges/ for more information on our charges.